 Once a stroke occurs, treatments are available to promote full recovery and/or minimize long-term effects.
 At the Johns Hopkins Stroke Center, treatment starts with emergency services, which may include medication and techniques to remove blockages within the brain.
 Diagnostic procedures, severity evaluations and surgeries may also be employed to prevent further damage to the brain.
 Once the emergency has passed, patients are transferred to acute treatment, where they are closely monitored until stabilized.

 Long-term stroke treatment includes rehabilitation and the prevention of recurrent strokes.
 Some patients may require rehabilitation to regain control of their bodily movements and cognitive skills.
 Blood pressure and cholesterol medications may be used to regulate risk factors, along with assisted lifestyle changes for losing weight and quitting smoking.

 Help is available from a trustworthy Maryland or Washington D.C. medical malpractice attorney

 Strokes are extremely dangerous, but they are preventable and treatable with appropriate and timely diagnosis.
 By addressing risk factors and responding to symptoms, stokes can be averted or handled effectively when they do occur.
 Numerous aspects of preventing and treating strokes rely on the expertise of a medical professional.
 Sometimes, the symptoms of an impending stroke are not recognized by train health providers.
 As a result, a preventable stroke occurs.
-If you or a loved one did not receive adequate treatment related to a stroke, trust the Washington D.C. and Baltimore medical malpractice lawyers of Schochor, Federico and Staton, P.A. to help you file a claim for compensation.
+If you or a loved one did not receive adequate treatment related to a stroke, trust the Washington D.C. and Baltimore medical malpractice lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. to help you file a claim for compensation.
 Contact us today at 410-234-1000 for a confidential and free consultation.